Lednerb/bilberry-hugo-theme/v4-README.md

 #### Option 1 (recommended): Adding the Theme as a Hugo Module

-Use this option if you want to pull in the theme files from the main Bilberry Hugo theme repository.
+Use this option if you want to pull in the theme files as a Hugo module from the main Bilberry Hugo theme repository.
 This option makes it easy to keep the theme up to date in your site.

 - Initialize your website as a Hugo module from the site's root: